DavidFanaro/Water/README.md

 # Water

-The is a Basic ios twitter clone with full backend
+This is a basic ios twitter clone with full backend